WhatDanDoes/silid/docs/README.md

 # Development arrangements

+Proof of this interaction and its viability is demonstrated and documented in the development environments and their respective arrangements.
+The tests that pertain to Identity's Authorization Code Flow implementation are linked.

 ## `silid-server`

 This authentication interaction is documented and tested server-side [here](https://github.com/sillsdev/silid/blob/article/mental-models/src/silid-server/spec/api/authSpec.js).
-Recall the server-side test tools names above:
+Recall the server-side test tools named above:

 ![Server-side test tools](figures/server-test-tools.svg)